“When the how of the vision trumps the why, you will find yourself in the maintenance phase.”

 From there, engage other leaders within your church.
 While you need a small group of leaders to develop and refresh your vision, incorporating other leaders within your church will put everything into motion.

-Be bold about your changes.
+#3: Be bold about your changes.

-Something we often tell churches is that vision attracts + repels.
-It will upset people, and may even cause some people to leave your church.
-And, it will cause others to buy-in to what you’re doing even more.
-However, uncomfortable change is often necessary for your church to become the church God designed it to be.
+Something we often tell churches is that vision attracts and repels.
+Your vision may upset people, and may even cause some people to leave your church.
+However, it will cause others to buy-in to what you’re doing even more.